Chapter 60: Discovering a Shadow of the Collective Nightmare and Why the Hanging Woman Hangs

 I held up my hands to show that they were empty of any weapons and tried to keep my anger from entering my tone.
 “My name is Heidi,” I yelled into the wind.
 “Who are you and why do you torment me?
 Tears hitting the earth are not the same as stones hitting flesh.
 Your response to my presence is unnecessarily violent and you are causing me some pain.
 If you stop this behavior now, I will not call my guardians to defend me.
 You really should let me go as they are not as forgiving or gentle as I.”

-The storm abruptly ended and in the absence of the winds, I beheld two of the Divine Mother’s servants, the goddess named Creative Potential who represented the unlimited choices of form from the void of creation and she held the hand of her consort god Divine Inspiration who represented the ceaseless and unstoppable energy of the same.
-Creative Potential dripped with the seeds of creation’s bounty and Divine Inspiration made each and every one of them grow.
-But their creations did not take root in this cursed wasteland and the sprouting seeds disappeared as soon as they hit the ground, though the couple never stopped producing and growing their seeds.
+The storm abruptly ended and in the absence of the winds, I beheld the goddess named Creative Potential who represents the unlimited choices of form from the void of creation and she held the hand of her consort god Divine Inspiration who represents the ceaseless and unstoppable energy of the same.
+Creative Potential dripped with the seeds of creation’s bounty while Divine Inspiration made each and every one of them grow.
+But their creations did not take root in this cursed wasteland and the sprouting seeds disappeared as soon as they hit the ground, though the divine pair never stopped producing and growing their seeds.

 “Because no one listens, no one hears us,” said the goddess.